kinalmehta/kinalmehta.github.io/_pages/about.md

 title: "About"
 ---

-I am a MS-CS Research student at IIIT Hyderabad.
+I am an MS-CS Research student at IIIT Hyderabad.
 Currently I am studying the foundation coursework.
-I aim to work on reinforcement learning in autonomous agents, continual learning, intrinsic motivation learning and .
+I aim to work on learning in autonomous agents, continual learning, intrinsic motivation learning.

 Not much active on blogs yet, but I plan to improve on that front and keep posting about interesting topics related to learning algorithms and my research.